deephyper/deephyper/docs/index.rst

     pip install deephyper

-If you would like to install DeepHyper with its core set of machine learning features (Tensorflow/Keras2, Pytorch, Transfer-Learning for HPO and Learning Curve Extrapolation) use the following command:
+If you would like to install DeepHyper with its core set of machine learning features (Pytorch and Learning Curve Extrapolation) use the following command:

 .. code-block:: python